 City council offers support for alleyway art

-Some of the businesses affected by the downtown rehabilitation project as of September 4, 2018, Erica Fisher
+Some of the businesses affected by the downtown rehabilitation project had to use their back doors as their main entrances, Erica Fisher

 New artwork is coming to the downtown core.
 City council has agreed to give the Downtown Association $20,000 to support the Art in the Alley project.
 The money is coming from a fund that the city has set aside for downtown beautification.